 Legends

-From then on, however, the Nerazzurri frequently left their mark, starting with the 1934 and 1938 editions, won by Italy with the contribution of several Interisti, above all Giuseppe Meazza.
+From that point on, however, Nerazzurri players have often made their mark on the competition, starting with the 1934 and 1938 editions, both won by Italy with the contribution of several Inter players, above all Giuseppe Meazza.

-Here, the call-up of Allemandi, Castellazzi, Demaria and Meazza in 1934 by coach Vittorio Pozzo was the first call-up of Inter players for the World Cup.
-Italy lifted the Rimet Trophy in 1934 and then again in 1938, when in addition to Meazza, Giovanni Ferrari, Pietro Ferraris, Ugo Locatelli and Renato Olmi were called up: 8 Nerazzurri world champions, with Meazza lifting the trophy in France as captain.
-The best scorer in Inter's history is the only Nerazzurri to have won two world titles.
+In fact, the call-ups of Attilio Allemandi, Virginio Castellazzi, Luigi Demaria and Meazza by head coach Vittorio Pozzo for the 1934 World Cup represent the first time Inter players were selected for a World Cup.
+Italy went on to lift the then-World Cup (the Jules Rimet Trophy) in 1934 and repeated the feat in 1938, when, alongside Meazza, Giovanni Ferrari, Pietro Ferraris, Ugo Locatelli and Renato Olmi were also called up.
+That brings the total number of Inter World Cup winners to eight, with Meazza captaining Italy and lifting the trophy in France.
+Meazza, Inter’s all-time leading goalscorer, remains the only Nerazzurri player to have won two World Cups.

 Until 1954 it was only Italian players who were called up, then in 1958 Inter only had one representative at the World Cup: in the absence of Italy, there was Lennart Skoglund with Sweden.